 - 5.5.2 Continue to support the expansion of existing forestry and manufactured wood industrial development within the IDP area.

-- 5.5.3 Industrial areas within the IDP may include uses but not limited to:
+- 5.5.3 Industrial land uses may include but are not limited to:

 - a.
 Light industrial;

 - b.
 Heavy industrial;

 - c.
 Forestry;

 - d.
 Rural industrial; or

 - e.
 Similar industrial related uses.